copenlu/academic-kickstart/content/publication/2023_ArXiv_Wang/index.md

 publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "CoRR, abs/2104.07505"
+publication = "CoRR, abs/2311.09000"
 publication_short = "In *CoRR*"

 # Abstract and optional shortened version.
-abstract = "While the prevalence of large pre-trained language models has led to significant improvements in the performance of NLP systems, recent research has demonstrated that these models inherit societal biases extant in natural language.
-In this paper, we explore a simple method to probe pre-trained language models for gender bias, which we use to effect a multi-lingual study of gender bias towards politicians.
-We construct a dataset of 250k politicians from most countries in the world and quantify adjective and verb usage around those politicians' names as a function of their gender.
-We conduct our study in 7 languages across 6 different language modeling architectures.
-Our results demonstrate that stance towards politicians in pre-trained language models is highly dependent on the language used.
-Finally, contrary to previous findings, our study suggests that larger language models do not tend to be significantly more gender-biased than smaller ones." abstract_short = ""
+abstract = "The increased use of large language models (LLMs) across a variety of real-world applications calls for mechanisms to verify the factual accuracy of their outputs.
+In this work, we present a holistic end-to-end solution for annotating the factuality of LLM-generated responses, which encompasses a multi-stage annotation scheme designed to yield detailed labels concerning the verifiability and factual inconsistencies found in LLM outputs.
+We design and build an annotation tool to speed up the labelling procedure and ease the workload of raters.
+It allows flexible incorporation of automatic results in any stage, e.g. automatically-retrieved evidence.
+We further construct an open-domain document-level factuality benchmark in three-level granularity: claim, sentence and document.
+Preliminary experiments show that FacTool, FactScore and this http URL are struggling to identify false claims with the best F1=0.53." abstract_short = ""

 # Is this a featured publication? (true/false)